 Sydney stopover vs Darwin stopover.
 Photo credit: Alex Booth

 If you're only after a flying visit (no pun intended), pack for your stopover in your carry-on and leave your big baggage items near the airport.
+Remember to keep all your essentials in your carry-on, whilst making sure they are all non-prohibited items. .
 Most airports have lockers to store your luggage for 24 hours, leaving you free to explore.
 Handy tip: if you're disgusted by airport locker prices, check for luggage storerooms/lockers at local metro/train stations instead.
 A little walk can save you a whole load of cash.

 Don't feel as though you have to do everything.
 Think of a stopover as an added bonus.
+A pre-holiday before your big holiday.
 If you DO want to pack everything in, you need to do your research.
 If you don't want to buy a whole guidebook for your stopover destination, print out some pages with key information to help you make the most of your time.
 Is it feasible to do the Statue of Liberty, Brooklyn Bridge, some 5th Avenue Shopping and hit a Broadway show in a 24 hour New York stopover?
-If you know what you want to do, where the things are you want to do and the distances in between them, you'd be surprised what you can fit into a day.
+If you know what you want to do, where the things you want to do and the distances in between them, you'd be surprised what you can fit into a day.
+A top tip is to order each destination from furthest to nearest - this can save you a lot of time.

 New York Skyline, USA

 On the flip-side, don't feel like a stopover means you have to go into a sightseeing overdrive.
 You may just find a hotel you really want to stay at or know that there's a restaurant you really want to try that you can only get in this one place.
+It can be a little stressful trying to fit everything during a short stopover.
 Whatever you want to do, when your time is sandwiched between two flights, it's probably best to have some idea.
 Whether that means going into a tourist frenzy, wandering around aimlessly, or doing nothing at all is totally up to you.

 Many capital cities around the world offer free walking tours and they are normally pretty good.
+Free walking tours means that you don't have to plan anything ahead of time, you can rely on experts advice.
 They can give you a real feel for a place and leave you with some great recommendations as to what to do with the rest of your time.
+If you find yourself falling in love with the city and that there are lots to do, you can always plan your next flight here.

 I know that if I ever find myself in Chengdu, China, I will be heading straight for an authentic hotpot experience.
 The second I get to Istanbul, I'll be hunting out 'Falafel House'.
 It might be that you love Indian food and you want to sample the real thing, or you've heard about this great Michelin Star restaurant in Oslo that's been on your wish list forever.
 Maybe you had an incredible meal somewhere once this is your time get to relive the deliciousness again!
 Stopovers are a foodie paradise.